RStelzle/rstfuns/README.md

 # rstfuns - My personal R-Package

 This is my personal R-Package containing various short functions I wrote for various projects, mostly concerning topics of political science.
+My main reasons for writing this package are a) to have written a R package once and b) to have an easy, transparent and reproducible way of reusing code between project.
+The idea for this small package was born after I read [this](https://hilaryparker.com/2013/04/03/personal-r-packages/) great blog-post by Hilary Parker.
+[This](https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/) other post of hers was a great help.

 ## Installation: